Skip To Main Content

 Students moving through the school without a hallway pass during instructional time must immediately return to their classroom and may be subject to further in-school discipline.

-PE Locks, Lockers and Locker Room Guidelines
+PE Attire, PE Lockers & Locker Room Guidelines

-* athletic shoes are any non-marking shoe designed to be worn for sport, exercise or recreational activity.
+athletic shoes are any non-marking shoe designed to be worn for sport, exercise or recreational activity.
 Sneakers should be suitable for middle school sports activities; no open-toed shoes, foam clogs (eg Crocs) or dress shoes are allowed during PE.

 Personal Communication Devices (e.g. Cell Phones, Smart Watches, Gaming Devices)